There are currently no products in the cart.

 You probably are wondering what “Fit Sick” means.
 It sounds like a paradox such as “jumbo shrimp” or “government efficiency.”
-The unfortunate truth is that Fit Sick is a more apt description for many athletes, or those who work hard at being healthy and fit.
+The unfortunate truth is that Fit Sick is a more apt description for many athletes and individuals who work hard at being healthy and fit.
 Sometimes you can look great, but feel bad.

 Let me explain.